 “We understand that what makes a great teacher is the ability to identify where somebody is in their journey.”

 At first, when Dom was registering his business in Hong Kong, he quickly discovered that small businesses have a hard time setting up commercial bank accounts.
 When he came across Neat, it seemed like an excellent alternative to a bank.
 He liked its simplicity, and the fact that the service was entirely online—just like his business.

 “With Neat, the account opening process was efficient and I did not experience a lengthy and bureaucratic process.
 I like that Neat is also a start-up, and they’re still developing.
-This means that they’re always innovating and open to customer feedback—which is rare with banks.”
+This means that they’re always innovating and open to customer feedback.”